 Title IX Defense Lawyers in Charlottesville, VA

-Title IX only applies to activities or programs fully or partially funded by the government.
-This includes post-secondary institutions and school districts as well as museums, libraries, for-profit schools, and charter schools.
+Title IX only applies to activities or programs fully or partially funded by the federal government.
+This includes post-secondary institutions and school districts as well as federally-funded educational activities at museums, libraries, for-profit schools, and charter schools.
 All educational programs receiving federal funding must not discriminate based on gender in the following areas:

 - financial assistance

 - treatment of pregnant students or students with minor children